Personalised Medicine and Patient Safety

 Can PGx testing contribute to prevention of medication-related admissions to the emergency department

 Louise W.S Christensen, MSc.
-PhD student, Department of Clinical Research, Hvidovre Hospital and Dept. Depart of Drug Design and Pharmacology, University of Copenhagen
+PhD student, Department of Clinical Research, Hvidovre Hospital and Dept. of Drug Design and Pharmacology, University of Copenhagen

 12:00 - 12:30